 Kathleen Drum’s guide to getting the most from a conference

-Executive Secretary Live is, in my opinion, the best conference for Assistants.
-When you attend a conference related to your profession or area of expertise, you have the opportunity to mix with internationally and nationally known leaders in the field – and Executive Secretary LIVE certainly provides those!
+Executive Support Live is, in my opinion, the best conference for Assistants.
+When you attend a conference related to your profession or area of expertise, you have the opportunity to mix with internationally and nationally known leaders in the field – and Executive Support LIVE certainly provides those!

 Of course, in a perfect world, you would spend the days leading up to the conference reading the pre-conference material, connecting with and discussing the conference online with your fellow delegates; reading up on the presenters and checking out their websites and books.
 You would have revisited your business case to remind yourself what learning points you’ll bring back to the office.
 Business cards will be ready, clothes and accessories for both the day and evening will be packed in advance.
 You’ll arrive at the conference venue calm and relaxed, ready to learn and network with your peers with all thoughts of work left behind and the focus fully on you.